OasisDigital/angular-stress-test/README.md

 Each component has two fields; one Input and another locally set.
 As the components use each other, these fields and bindings are used also.

-An NgModule is also generated - the resutls are compatible as of this version with rc.5, and not with any older version of Angular 2.
+An NgModule is also generated.

 ## Stress Testing Your Build Tooling